A Bayesian Approach to In-Game Win Probability in Soccer: In-game Win Probability Framework

 \subsection{Describing the game state}

+The variable duration of games in soccer hampers a straightforward implementation of this framework.
+If the game clock would be used directly to determine the current time frame $t$, the number of time frames would vary between games such that $t=45$ would correspond to the end of the first half in some games, and up to 8 minutes before half time in other games.
 To deal with the variable duration of games due to stoppage time, we split each game into $T=100$ time frames, each corresponding to a percentage of the game.
+Halftime always corresponds to $T=50$.

-Each frame can capture a reasonable approximation of the game state, since the events that have the largest impact on the game state (goals and red cards) almost never occur multiple times within the same time frame.
-In our dataset of 6,712 games, only 6 of the 22,601 goals were scored within the same percentage of the game and no two players of the same team were red carded.
-Next, we describe the game state in each of these frames using the following variables: \begin{enumerate} \item \textbf{Base features} \begin{itemize} \item Game Time: Percentage of the total game time completed. \item Score Differential: The current score differential. \end{itemize} \item \textbf{Team strength features} \begin{itemize} \item Rating Differential: The difference in Elo ratings~\cite{hvattum2010} between both teams, which represents the prior estimated difference in strength with the opponent. \end{itemize} \item \textbf{Contextual features} \begin{itemize} \item Team Goals: The number of goals scored so far. \item Yellows: Number of yellow cards received. \item Reds: The difference with the opposing team in number of red cards received. \item Attacking Passes: A rolling average of the number of successfully completed attacking passes (a forward pass ending in the final third of the field) during the previous 10 time frames. \item Duel Strength: A rolling average of the percentage of duels won in the previous 10 time frames. \end{itemize} \end{enumerate}
+Next, we describe the game state in each of these frames for each team separately using the following variables: \begin{enumerate} \item \textbf{Base features} { \begin{itemize} \item Game Time: Percentage of game time completed. \item Score Differential: The current score differential. \end{itemize} } \item \textbf{Team strength features} { \begin{itemize} \item Rating Differential: The difference in Elo ratings~\cite{hvattum2010} between both teams, which represents the prior estimated difference in strength with the opponent. \end{itemize} } \item \textbf{Contextual features} { \begin{itemize} \item Team Goals: The number of goals scored so far. \item Reds: The difference with the opposing team in the number of red cards received.
+A double yellow card is counted as a red card. \item Yellows: The number of yellow cards received by the opponent.
+A second yellow card is not counted. \item Goal-Scoring Opportunities: The number of goal-scoring opportunities per time frame that a team created so far, averaged by the number of time frames already passed.
+These opportunities include successful shots, blocked shots and situations where a player was in a good position to score. \item Attacking Passes: A rolling average of the number of successfully completed attacking passes (a forward pass ending in the final third of the field) during the previous 10 time frames. \item Expected Threat (xT)~\cite{karun2019,vanroy2019}: A rolling average of a team's xT during the previous 12 time frames.
+This metric rewards moving the ball into ``threatening'' positions that, in turn, have a high probability of leading to good shooting positions. \item Duel Strength: A rolling average of the percentage of duels won in the previous 10 time frames. \end{itemize} } \end{enumerate}